mylesbartlett72/oops-all-innerhtml/README.md

 # Oops!
 All InnerHTML!
-Making a mockery of Securly for Edge since 2023
+Making a mockery of Securly for Edge (and Securly for Chromebooks) since 2023

 ## Give me the exploit!